1st Battalion, 194th Field Artillery Regiment: Operation Inherent Resolve

+Operation Inherent Resolve (2025–present

+In 2025, a battalion-sized element of the 1st Battalion, 194th Field Artillery Regiment deployed as part of a brigade-wide Iowa Army National Guard rotation in support of Operation Inherent Resolve.
+Operating under Task Force REDLEG, the unit conducted base defense and force protection missions in support of Combined Joint Task Force–Operation Inherent Resolve within the U.S. Central Command area of responsibility.
+The battalion remains deployed in theater as of 2026.

 Current equipment

 June 2017 The 1-194 FA transitioned into a Composite Field Artillery BN consisting of two 119A3 (105mm) six gun batteries and one M777A2 (155mm) six gun battery.
 The BN is converted into a 3x6 Composite FA BN.
 Additionally, all maneuver BN Fire Support Cells and Fire Support Teams return to the FA BN.
+Alpha (Anarchy) Battery is located in Spencer, Iowa.
+Bravo (Bullseye) Battery is located in Dubuque, Iowa.
+The M777A2 battery, Charlie Battery, has recently been re-located to Camp Dodge in Johnston, IA.

-The M777A2 battery and one FSC/FST are established in Minnesota.
-Charlie Battery (155mm) is located in Alexandria MN, DET 3 194 FA (FST) is located in Owatonna MN in support of the 2-135 IN.
+One FSC/FST, DET 3 194 FA (FST), is located in Owatonna MN in support of the 2-135 IN.

 194th Soldiers in Action

 A M119A3 howitzer conducts a Field Artillery raid.